ransaked1/UniversityCoursework/README.md

 ### COMP2211

-Software Engineering Group Project in my second semester, contains an Ad Auction Dashboard completely developed in Java by me and 3 other teammates.
+Software Engineering Group Project in my second semester.
+Contains an Ad Auction Dashboard completely developed in Java by me and 3 other teammates.
 I was responsible for most of the backend and coordinated the Agile work.

 All code was written in **Java version 17.0.2**.
 All documents are in PDF format.

+### COMP2212

+Programming Language Concepts course in my second semester.
+Contains 4 labs and a final coursework designing a domain-specific programming language from scratch using Haskell.
+All code needs compilation.

+All code was written in **Haskell version 7.6.3**.